ErezGilat/Final-Project-BIU---NLP-research-of-salfia-terrorisam-/README.md

 The final combined model achieved an accuracy of 90.8% and demonstrated high stability in identifying extremist tweets, with a recall of 83% for positive cases in real-world data tests.

 ## Acknowledgments
 This project was supervised by Dr. Eli Alshaikh from the Department of Middle Eastern Studies, Bar-Ilan University.
-Special thanks to Dr. Roni Ramon and Dr. Ariel Roth for their invaluable support and guidance throughout the project.
+Special thanks to Dr. Roni Ramon for their invaluable support and guidance throughout the project.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.